 Editor’s note: In recent weeks, Shanghai has had extraordinary visits by three species of crane.
-Since 12 Nov.
-2016, 3 Siberian Crane, a Critically Endangered species, have been recorded regularly in a reclaimed area of Hengsha Island (photo above, left).
-On 10 Dec.
-2016, Endangered Red-crowned Crane made the first recorded visit by that species to Cape Nanhui (top right).
-Also since 12 Nov.
-2016, Vulnerable Hooded Crane has been recorded regularly at Cape Nanhui (bottom right).
+Since 12 Nov., 3 Siberian Crane, a Critically Endangered species, have been recorded regularly in a reclaimed area of Hengsha Island (photo above, left).
+On 10 Dec., Endangered Red-crowned Crane made the first recorded visit by that species to Cape Nanhui (top right).
+Also since 12 Nov., Vulnerable Hooded Crane has been recorded regularly at Cape Nanhui (bottom right).
 Before 12 Nov., Hooded Crane had never been recorded on the Shanghai Peninsula.
-Photos by Craig Brelsford.
+(Craig Brelsford)

 Errant cranes migrating along the Chinese coast may once have settled for a while somewhere in Jiangsu.
 Every year, however, cranes migrating along the coast of that densely populated province find fewer and fewer places suitable to them.
 My wife Elaine Du and I have surveyed the Jiangsu coastline from Qidong on the Yangtze River 250 km north to Yancheng National Nature Reserve.
 We have seen with our own eyes the dramatic transformation of the Jiangsu coast.
 Even areas in Jiangsu receiving considerable international attention, such as Yangkou and the coastal areas of Dongtai, are under threat.